John the Apostle: References to John in the New Testament

-According to the Synoptic Gospels (Matt 4:18–22; Mark 1:16–20; Lk 5:1–11), Zebedee and his sons fished in the Sea of Galilee.
+According to the Synoptic Gospels (Matt 4:18–22; Mark 1:16–20; Luke 5:1–11), Zebedee and his sons fished in the Sea of Galilee.
 Jesus then called Peter, Andrew and the two sons of Zebedee to follow him.
 James and John are listed among the Twelve Apostles.
 Jesus referred to the pair as "Boanerges" (translated "sons of thunder").
 A Gospel story relates how the brothers wanted to call down heavenly fire on an unhospitable Samaritan town, but Jesus rebuked them.
+John was also the disciple who reported to Jesus that they had 'forbidden' a non-disciple from casting out demons in Jesus' name, prompting Jesus to state that 'he who is not against us is on our side'.

-John lived on for another generation after the martyrdom of James, who was the first Apostle to die a martyr's death.
+John is traditionally believed to have lived on for more than fifty years after the martyrdom of his brother James, who became the first Apostle to die a martyr's death in AD 44.

-Other references to John
+Position among the apostles

+John is always mentioned in the group of the first four apostles in the Gospels and in the Book of Acts, listed either second, third or fourth.